kbase/execution_engine2/docs/adrs/rework-batch-analysis-architecture.md

 Date: 2020-09-28

-The current implemetnation of Batch Analysis at KBase has the following issues:
+The current implementation of Batch Analysis in [kb_BatchApp](https://github.com/kbaseapps/kb_BatchApp) at KBase has the following issues:

 * Current UI is not adequate: Users shouldn’t have to code in order to run batch analysis.
 Also it’s difficult to do so, even for those familiar with KBase code (have to find object names)
-* Dependency on KB Parallel: any changes to KB parallel could affect KB Batch and subsequently all other apps.
+* Dependency on [KBParallel](https://github.com/kbaseapps/KBParallel): any changes to KBParallel could affect KB Batch and subsequently all other apps.
 * Queue deadlocking: users have a max of 10 slots in the queue, with the current implementation one is taken up just to manage the jobs.
 Could lead to deadlock scenarios
 * Missing the ability to be able to run, manage and track jobs and their subjobs
 * No good way to test and hard to benchmark or measure performance